Itraconazole capsules and tablets

 How should I use this medicine?

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take after eating a full meal.
-If you have a condition called achlorhydria, are taking H2-receptor antagonists or other gastric acid suppressors, you should take this medicine with a cola beverage.
-Take your doses at regular intervals.
+Take this medicine with food.
+Avoid taking antacids, H2-blockers, or proton pump inhibitors within 2 hours of taking this medicine.
+It is best to separate these medicines by 2 hours.
+Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Take all of your medicine as directed even if you think you are better.
+Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.